x48115/web3-batch-call/README.md

  */
 [
   {
     namespace,                 // Specify a namespace to identify this configuration.
-Namespace will be used to group contract results addresses,                 // Specify a list of addresses to iterate through for this contract config abi,                       // Specify an ABI to use for all addresses in this contract config.
+Optional.
+Namespace will be used to group contract results addresses,                 // Specify a list of addresses to iterate through for this config.
+Must select addresses OR contracts contracts,                 // Specify a list of contract objects to iterate through for this config.
+Must select addresses OR contracts abi,                       // Specify an ABI to use for all addresses in this contract config.
 If no ABI is specified a unqiue ABI will be fetched and cached for every address.
-Specifying an ABI is recommended because fetching ABIs via etherscan is time consuming allMethods,                // Specify true/flase (default is false).
-If true the contract ABI will be used to fetch state for all viewable methods with no inputs flattenResponse,           // Specify true/false (default is false).
-If true ignore namespaces and return a flattened list of contract states clearMemoryAfterExecution, // Specify true/false (default is false).
-If true cached ABIs will by removed after the batch call is complete logging,                   // Specify true/false (defaulse is false).
-If true every batch call will print the number of methods invoked as well as total execution time
+If contracts are supplied ABI is optional, but ABI is required regardless if the "readAllMethods" option is set groupByNamespace,          // Specify true/false (default is false).
+If true contracts will be groups hierarchicly by namespace clearMemoryAfterExecution, // Specify true/false (default is false).
+If true cached ABIs will by removed after the batch call is complete.
+Only recommended if you have many large/different ABIs.
+Time vs memory trade-off logging,                   // Specify true/false (defaulse is false).
+If true every batch call will print the number of methods invoked as well as total execution time readAllMethods,            // Specify true/flase (default is false).
+If true the contract ABI will be used to fetch state for all viewable methods with no inputs
-    methods: [
+    readMethods: [
       // Array of methods with custom arguments
       {
         name, // method name